bbinet/heka-hl-sandboxes/README.md

 * `message_matcher(string)`: Message matcher which determines wether or not the sandbox filter should be run.

+#### `encoders/encode_carbon.lua`

+This sandbox encodes metrics to the plaintext carbon format so that it can be ingested by a carbon (graphite) server.

 #### `encoders/encode_header.lua`

 This sandbox encodes the generic part of a message as a formatted string into